RR Clark a.k.a. FISHBOY

 Because I work on wood, the surface can handle a lot of abuse, and I dish it out; I can sand, scratch, over-paint, etc., until I arrive at a composition that speaks to me.

-Overall—independent of the final work—it's the process of making art that is most important to me."
+Overall—independent of the final work—what's most important to me is the process of making art."